401Repo/data-structures-and-algorithms/challenges/linkedList/README.md

 - kept the printing just like asked to { a } -> { b }... and used the string to test new methods.

+## Code Challenge 07 Update

+- i need to find node before "k" and or handle events if its not in list or a value entered is a negative number.

+- kept the printing just like asked to { a } -> { b }... and used the string to test new methods.

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->